grantjenks/python-sortedcontainers/docs/paper.md

 functionality is either non-existent or an error is raised from the library.
 Python's "sorted" built-in function also supports a "key" parameter which specifies a callable used to extract a comparison key from elements.
-When initializing a sorted container data type, the key paramemter is likewise supported.
+When initializing a sorted container data type, the key parameter is likewise supported.

-Internally, Python Sorted Containers uses a list of sublists data structure that is like a B-tree contstrained to two levels of nodes.
+Internally, Python Sorted Containers uses a list of sublists data structure that is like a B-tree constrained to two levels of nodes.
 The maximum of each sublist is maintained in a separate list.
 To lookup an element, the list of maximums is bisected using the "bisect" module in the Standard Library.
 Using the bisected maximums index, the corresponding sublist is bisected to find the